Travelport-xx/travelport-uapi-tutorial/lesson_1-1.md

 Then you have misconfigured the `URLPREFIX` above and you should re-check the value you gave for it.
 It should point to the directory that is the _parent_ of the `wsdl` and `src` directories in your project.

+	Some may be curious how the `WSDLService` object works.
+This class depends critically on the fact that there is a common, regularized naming scheme for entities in the uAPI.
+Because of this fact, it can use Java's reflection capabilities to essentially "guess" what the name of a given service and port will be.
+It guesses the name, then verifies that it's guess is correct and returns the appropriate object to the caller.
+This avoids the problem that new uAPI developers might have navigating through all the objects in the uAPI to find the appropriate services.

 ### The pay-off